aaronpear/digimon-tcg-collection-tracker/README.md

 <h3>NOTE:</h3>
 <p>The current build does not currently correctly display the navigation bar of the app.
-When first opening the app, you will only see a black bar <br />
-across the top as shown here:</p>
+When first opening the app, you will only see a black bar across the top as shown here:</p>

 <a href="https://ibb.co/N94rSx9"><img src="https://i.ibb.co/1rSM6Zr/Screen-Shot-2021-12-16-at-2-08-39-PM.png" alt="Screen-Shot-2021-12-16-at-2-08-39-PM" border="0"></a>